-JwJ San Francisco brings labor and community together to win bigger together.
-JwJ has provided strategic support to ongoing coalition campaigns including San Franciscans for Healthcare, Housing, the CPMC coalition, Campaign for a Healthy California, Close the Gap (K-12 education), POWER Campaign (immigrant workers’ rights), Debt Free Future, Change Walmart and Caring Across Generations.
+JwJ San Francisco brings labor and community together to win bigger victories than we can win alone.
+JwJ has provided strategic support to ongoing coalition campaigns including San Franciscans for Healthcare, Housing, Jobs and Justice, Campaign for a Healthy California, Close the Gap (K-12 education), POWER Campaign (immigrant workers’ rights), Debt Free Future, Change Walmart and Caring Across Generations.
 JwJ also provides support for many priority campaigns of individual JwJ member groups from union organizing and collective bargaining campaigns to community struggles to end wage theft, stop deportations and protect public services.
 Check out some of our important victories below!

 California Domestic Workers Bill of Rights: JwJ mobilized labor support for this inspiring and historic campaign led by grassroots domestic worker groups to end exclusion of domestic workers from basic labor rights provided to other California workers.
 In September 2013, JwJ joined the California Domestic Workers Coalition and other allies to celebrate Governor Brown’s signing of AB 241 into law which mandates overtime pay for nannies, private healthcare aides and other domestic workers in California.